 No one can deny how exciting it can be to purchase and move into a new home.
 Once you’ve closed, you understandably might feel very anxious to get out of your old space and get to your new one already, but it’s important to knock some stuff out first before you do.

-Even if your new home checks every box you could possibly have when looking for the ideal home, odds are there are a couple improvements or just some things to update that are much simpler done before all of your furniture and inhabitants are moved in, rather than afterwards.
+Even if your new home checks every box you could possibly have when looking for the ideal home, odds are there are a couple of improvements or just some things to update that are much simpler done before all of your furniture and inhabitants are moved in, rather than afterward.

 So what could we possibly be referring to?
 Read further for 10 ways to make sure your new home is move-in ready and customized to you.

 One of the easiest ways to customize your house and give it a whole new feel before you move in is to paint!
 This is also an especially easy project if you don’t have anything moved in yet (and don’t have to worry about moving or covering furniture, or avoiding certain rooms while the paint dries).
 If you don’t like your wall colors, or just want to give your home a fun new vibe, definitely make sure to paint prior to moving in.

 If the flooring isn’t to your liking in certain parts of your home, or in the whole place, make sure to switch that out with new flooring that’s more to your liking while you don’t have to worry about avoiding the project’s room or moving furniture to accommodate the project.

 This is a big one if you’re moving into an older house, and especially one that might still have popcorn ceilings.
 Get rid of that before and have your ceilings taken care of (if they need it!) before you have to cover furniture and worry about living in a home where the ceilings are being resurfaced!

 If you have children or pets that are used to having free range in the backyard, make sure to have your new house’s fencing installed before everyone comes over if the fencing is not already up.
 This can be a bigger factor for safety, so better safe than sorry.